Sana Safi: Early life

 Sana Safi was born in Kabul and brought up in Kandahar, Helmand, Nangarhar, and elsewhere in Afghanistan.
 Safi left Afghanistan in 2007 and by 2014 was living in the United Kingdom.
 She is fluent in Pashto, Dari, and English.

 Career

 Safi lives in London where she works for the BBC.
 She started her career as a presenter/producer for a children's programme in the eastern Afghan city of Jalalabad before joining the BBC Afghan's Afghan Woman Hour programme and main current affairs transmissions later.

 She is currently a presenter for BBC Pashto's TV show which is a half-hour show, made up of local, regional, and international news.
 Safi was the first journalist to speak to Afghanistan's Lebanese-American First Lady Rula Ghani in her first broadcast interview, after her husband Ashraf Ghani Ahmadzai took office.

-Alongside Safi's journalistic work, she is known for writing fiction.
-She writes mainly short stories, widely published in her native country of Afghanistan.
-Her stories tell the tale of a young independent Muslim woman who knows all about the secrets of her country of origin and traditions and is also very much integrated into western society.

-Safi tells the contrasting features of East and West and the similarities of human kind.
-Considering her background and upbringing, Safi does not shy away from some fundamental social issues in her stories.
-She has written about a wide range of topics, from sexual, and physical violence against women, to the dating, socializing and daily life of a young westerner.
+Alongside Safi's journalistic work, she writes fiction.